-Elizabeth Wytock, Staff Attorney
+Elizabeth Wytock, Staff Attorney, Community Arts

-Elizabeth Wytock is the Staff Attorney responsible for Lawyers Alliance's Community Arts program area.
+Elizabeth Wytock is a Staff Attorney responsible for the Community Arts program area.
 Before initially joining Lawyers Alliance as a Legal Fellow sponsored by the National Center on Philanthropy and the Law at New York University School of Law, Liz worked as a tax associate at Proskauer Rose LLP.
-She graduated from the University of Virginia School of Law in 2018, where she served as executive editor of the Virginia Law Review.
+She graduated from the University of Virginia School of Law, where she served as executive editor of the Virginia Law Review.
 She also participated in the UVA Law Nonprofit Clinic and interned for the Honorable Nancy Atlas and the Honorable Mary Milloy at the U.S. District Court for the Southern District of Texas.
-Prior to law school, Liz worked at the National Academy of Sciences in Washington, D.C.
-She graduated from Georgetown University in 2012 with a B.A. in Art History and Psychology.
+Prior to law school, Liz worked as a health policy program assistant at the National Academy of Sciences in Washington, D.C.
+She graduated from Georgetown University with a B.A. in Art History and Psychology.